desp0916/ClickstreamCollector/README.md

 # PHP Clickstream Collector for Kafka

 This is a simple clickstream collector written in PHP.
-It can send clickstream (logs) into Kafka.
+It can send clickstream (logs) into Kafka directly.

 ## Usage